AlexCharlton/site-generator/README.md

 Alex
 ```

 Now we've filled in the variable `contents`.
-Ignoring for a moment the details of big block of XML, we'll just look at what variables are present there (again, look at the `str` expressions): `title`, `author`, and `content`.
+Ignoring for a moment the details of the big block of XML, we'll just look at what variables are present there (again, look at the `str` expressions): `title`, `author`, and `content`.
 From this we know what variables we'll need to define when we make a blog post.
 We've also set `author` to default to `Alex` for all files in this directory.

 Now all we need in order to create a blog post is to create a file in the directory `example-blog/content/pages/` and fill in some simple values.
 We do this for the pages `first`, `second` and `third`.
 For instance `example-blog/content/pages/second`: